Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

 \subsection{Extension to Multiuser Setups}

-The proof method described in the previous section naturally extends to any other setup where a proper analogy to a corresponding GP coding scenario can be found.
-This is since our technique does not depend on the explicit features of the considered WTC, but only on the validity of Proposition \ref{PROP:WTGP_codes_relations}.
-Consequently, by relating the WTBC and the GPBC through a claim in the spirit of Proposition \ref{PROP:WTGP_codes_relations}, the analogy-based method enables a converse proof for any WTBC whose analogous GPBC has a solution.
-This is the main idea behind the proofs of Theorems \ref{TM:WTBC_capacity} and \ref{TM:PD_WTBC_capacity} (see Sections \ref{SUBSEC:WTBC_capacity_proof} and \ref{SUBSEC:PD_WTBC_capacity_proof}).
+We extend the above ideas to broadcast channels.
+By relating the WTBC and the GPBC through a claim in the spirit of Proposition~\ref{PROP:WTGP_codes_relations}, the analogy-based method enables a converse proof for any WTBC whose analogous GPBC has a solution.
+This is the main idea behind the proofs of Theorems~\ref{TM:WTBC_capacity} and~\ref{TM:PD_WTBC_capacity} (see Sections~\ref{SUBSEC:WTBC_capacity_proof} and~\ref{SUBSEC:PD_WTBC_capacity_proof}).

-We next extend the ideas from Section \ref{SUBSUBSEC:analogy_intro} to the multiuser scenario of a BC.
-Consider a WTBC $\big(\mathcal{X},\mathcal{Y}_1,\mathcal{Y}_2,\mathcal{Z},p_{Y_1,Y_2,Z|X}\big)$ as defined in Section \ref{SUBSEC:WTBC_def}.
-Similarly to the base case, an analogous GPBC is constructed in three steps: \begin{enumerate} \item Replace the eavesdropper of the WTBC with a state sequence $\mathbf{Z}\sim q_Z^n$, where $q_Z^n$ is the target product measure from the definition of WTBC achievability (see Definition \ref{DEF:WTBC_achievability}); \item Non-causally reveal $\mathbf{Z}$ to the encoder; \item Set the GPBC's transition probability as the conditional marginal distribution $p_{Y_1,Y_2|X,Z}$. \end{enumerate} The produced analogous $\big(\mathcal{Z},\mathcal{X},\mathcal{Y}_1,\mathcal{Y}_2,q_Z,p_{Y_1,Y_2|X,Z}\big)$ GPBC inherits the properties the WTBC possesses (e.g., deterministic components, order of degradeness, etc).
+Consider a WTBC $\big(\mathcal{X},\mathcal{Y}_1,\mathcal{Y}_2,\mathcal{Z},p_{Y_1,Y_2,Z|X}\big)$ as defined in Section~\ref{SUBSEC:WTBC_def} and a corresponding sequence of stealth-wiretap codes attaining a stealth target measure $q_Z$.
+Similarly to the base case, an analogous GPBC is constructed in three steps: \begin{enumerate} \item Replace the eavesdropper of the WTBC with a state sequence $\mathbf{Z}\sim q_Z^n$; \item Non-causally reveal $\mathbf{Z}$ to the encoder; \item Set the GPBC's transition probability as the conditional marginal distribution $p_{Y_1,Y_2|X,Z}$. \end{enumerate} The produced analogous $\big(\mathcal{Z},\mathcal{X},\mathcal{Y}_1,\mathcal{Y}_2,q_Z,p_{Y_1,Y_2|X,Z}\big)$ GPBC inherits the properties the WTBC possesses (e.g., deterministic components, order of degradeness, etc).
 For example, if the WTBC is SD, i.e., $p_{Y_1,Y_2,Z|X}=\mathds{1}_{\{Y_1=y_1(X)\}}p_{Y_2,Z|X}$, then so is the GPBC since $p_{Y_1,Y_2|X,Z}=\mathds{1}_{\{Y_1=y_1(X)\}}p_{Y_2|X,Z}$.
 If one of the observed signals of the legitimate receivers is a degraded version of the other, then the same ordering applies for the signal intercepted by the receivers of the GPBC.
 The analogy also accounts for WTBC settings with cooperative components.
 Namely, if the receivers of the WTBC are connected by, e.g., a finite-capacity noiseless communication link, then the same applies for the receivers of the analogous GPBC.